What is Global Privacy Control?

 According to the California Consumer Protection Act (CCPA), if a business collects personal information from consumers online, then under the CCPA Regulations it must “treat user-enabled global privacy controls, such as a browser plug-in or privacy setting, device setting, or other mechanism, that communicate or signal the consumer’s choice to opt-out of the sale of their personal information as a valid request . . . for that browser or device, or, if known, for the consumer.”

-• Put simply, GPC allows you to opt out of having your personal data sold by all of the websites you visit with a single click.
+• Quick: Put simply, GPC allows you to opt out of having your personal data sold by all of the websites you visit with a single click.

-Right now in Chrome there is no global way for users to opt-out of having their personal information sold or used in ways they don't approve of.
-Every website that needs to comply with legal mandates — or simply implement more progressive privacy policies — must implement an opt-out mechanism on its own.
+Right now in Chrome there is no global way for users to opt out of having their personal information sold or used in ways they don't approve of.
+Every website that needs to comply with legal mandates—or simply implement more progressive privacy policies—must implement an opt-out mechanism on its own.

 The GPC is built to inform websites not to sell user data.
 This is different from other privacy tools that might limit tracking but might still allow user data to be sold (or to sell that data itself).